By Matthew B. Cox

 “THOSE WHO DO TIME on confidence charges are prosecuted very hard; most of them are convicted as a result of interference by the Federal Government,” says Professor Maurer, PhD.
 Of those who are tried, few are convicted; of those who are convicted, even fewer ever serve their full sentences.
 “Con men are always talking themselves into and out of all kinds of complications.”

 The government methodically asserted this strategy throughout the trial by presenting Damien’s manufactured emails, misrepresentations and perjured testimony.
-At one point Damien actually broke with the script and accidentally informed the jury that Blayne “was diverting funds from Capital Blu into Nakano—”
+At one point Damien actually broke with the script and accidentally informed the jury that Sebastian “was diverting funds from Capital Blu into Nakano—”

 “Real quick,” interrupted AUSA Wernick, “what type of funds…”

 “Mainly, client funds.”
 That was a major problem for the government’s case.
-So, the following day the assistant U.S. attorney told the court that the diverted client funds were in fact, commission money that was actually due back to Capital Blu, that Blayne was diverting to his new company, Nakano.
+So, the following day the assistant U.S. attorney told the court that the diverted client funds were in fact, commission money that was actually due back to Capital Blu, that Sebastian was diverting to his new company, Nakano.

 “[W]e all know Damien Bromfield lied in your courtroom yesterday,” said Donovan’s attorney, Chmelir.